 #DontWalkAway - Live Blog

-LGAQ launches #DontWalkAway Campaign
+LGAQ launches #DontWalkAway Campaign and live blog

 The LGAQ has launched a campaign to draw attention to the impact of the Government’s looming withdrawal from the long running National Partnership Alliance on Remote Housing program, which has provided jobs and shelter for Aboriginal and Torres Strait Islander communities for a decade.